Fort Ripley (Minnesota fort): Minnesota's War 1862-66

-Hole-in-Day's threat was defused thanks to cool-headed negotiating and the garrison's strengthened defenses by the Mille Lacs and Sandy Lake Bands.
-For the next three years Fort Ripley was a base for western military campaigns that followed in the Dakota War.
+Hole-in-Day's threat was mitigated by reasoned negotiating.
+For the next three years Fort Ripley was a staging point for western military campaigns in the on going war.
 The 8th Minnesota was posted there as were 2 sections of the 3rd Minnesota Light Artillery and troops of the 2nd Minnesota Cavalry Regiment.
-In May of 1864 troops of the 1st U.S. Volunteer Infantry Regiment were posted there as well.
-Fort activity peaked during the winter of 1863–1864, when 400 cavalry troops and 500 horses were quartered at the fort.
+In May 1864 Company G of the 1st U.S. Volunteer Infantry Regiment were posted there as well.
+Fort activity peaked during the winter of 1863–1864, when 400 cavalry troops and 500 horses were posted at Ripley.
+In June 1865 Companies A, F, G and I of the 1st U.S. Volunteers(exConfederates) met at Fort Ripley for discharge, but were instead posted to Kansas.

-Fort Ripley's COMPANY C, 5th MINNESOTA INFANTRY at the battle of Fort Ridgely:
+Fort Ripley's garrison, Co.
+C, 5th Minnesota, at the battle of Fort Ridgely: